 ‘Who developed the concept of playing from memory?’
 This question is pursued on the lips of many piano pupils, conservatoire students, and professionals.
-Memorising a work (playing without the score or committing a work to your memory) certainly puts an extra strain on an artist.
-Every note must be meticulously rehearsed and learned to the point of distraction (or might I suggest obsession in some cases).
+Memorising a work, or playing without the score, certainly puts an extra strain on an artist.
+Every note must be meticulously rehearsed and learned to the point of distraction, or, might I suggest, obsession in some cases.
 Whilst a small number pianists find memorising a piano piece a relatively easy task, others struggle and live in fear of the errant memory lapse on stage.
-So who do we have to thank for this sometimes gargantuan task?
+Who do we have to thank for this gargantuan task?

 A pianist then came along who changed all that forever; Hungarian pianist and composer, Franz Liszt (1811-1886).
-Liszt single handedly developed the concept of the solo recital (his word too).
+Liszt (pictured above) single handedly developed the concept of the solo recital (his terminology, too).
 Before Liszt it was unthinkable to have a whole evening concert featuring one artist playing just one instrument.
-Liszt recognised the power of the virtuoso not just by the idea of a pianist playing incredibly complex and flashy pieces that run all around the keyboard (although this can be impressive), but also the importance of image and crucially stage presence and charisma.
+Liszt recognised the power of the virtuoso not just by the idea of a pianist playing incredibly complex pieces that run all around the keyboard (although this can be impressive), but also the importance of image and crucially stage presence and charisma.
 He cultivated almost rock star status and was pursued and idolized everywhere he went.
-This was partly down to the way he approached performing (as well as his beautiful piano playing and his good looks!).
+This was partly down to the way he approached performing.

-Liszt not only developed the solo recital idea but he devised how the piano was to be positioned on stage too (with the piano side-on so that the pianist’s profile can be admired and the lid up facing the audience to ensure full volume).
+Liszt not only developed the solo recital idea but he devised how the piano was to be positioned on stage too, with the piano side-on so that the pianist’s profile can be admired, and the lid up facing the audience to ensure full volume.
 He was also the first pianist to play from memory.
 This potent combination guaranteed total devotion from his fans and more importantly set the stage for all future piano recitals for the next 200 odd years.
-In his lessons and masterclasses (the masterclass was another Liszt brainchild), he often commented on the importance of playing without the score;
+In his lessons and master classes, the term ‘master class’ was another Liszt brainchild, he often commented on the importance of playing without the score;

 ‘Look up and away from the keys, and you will play with greater inspiration.
 Neglect of this is the cause of much of the crippled playing one hears’.